Intellectual disability and higher education in the United States: Post-secondary education programs

 There are two main paths for students with ID that are interested in continuing their education after high school.
-One path, known as the inclusive, individual support model (Hart et al., 2004; Plotner & Marshall, 2015), is to complete entrance examinations, applications and complete degree requirements with the use of accommodations (Hart, Grigal & Weir, 2015).
+One path, known as the inclusive, individual support model, is to complete entrance examinations, applications and complete degree requirements with the use of accommodations (Hart, Grigal & Weir, 2015).
 The second path is to not matriculate but instead enter into PSE program designed for students with ID.
-In these programs, students may take credit or non credit courses, audit courses or take extended study courses (Hart, Grigal & Weir, 2010).
-The minimum requirements to be admitted into a PSE program are to read at a third grade minimum and not be considered able to attain a degree with support (Moore & Schelling, 2015).
+In these programs, students may take credit or non credit courses, audit courses or take extended study courses.
+The minimum requirements to be admitted into a PSE program are to read at a third grade minimum and not be considered able to attain a degree with support.

-Currently, there are over 220 PSE programs in the United States (Plotner & Marshall, 2015).
+Currently, there are over 220 PSE programs in the United States.
 While wide variation exists among programs, they do share several features.
-For example, they do not focus on academic access; the focus is on independent living skills and employment development (Grigal, Hart & Weir, 2013; Moore & Schelling, 2015).
-Programs usually collaborate with outside organizations such as local school districts, the department of rehabilitation and local non-profit community organizations (Grigal, Hart & Weir, 2013).
+For example, they do not focus on academic access; the focus is on independent living skills and employment development.
+Programs usually collaborate with outside organizations such as local school districts, the department of rehabilitation and local non-profit community organizations.
 In addition, programs use person centered planning to develop a structure that will help the student meet their goals.

 PSE programs can be categorized into three types: the dual enrollment model, the substantively separate model and the mixed model.
-Close to a third of PSE programs in the United States follow the dual enrollment model (Plotner & Marshall, 2015).
+Close to a third of PSE programs in the United States follow the dual enrollment model.
 Programs with this model are funded through the Individuals with Disabilities Education Act of 2004.
-The act provides for special education transition services to students with ID up to the age of 21 to attend college (Hart, Grigal & Weir, 2010).
+The act provides for special education transition services to students with ID up to the age of 21 to attend college.
 In these programs, students attend high school and college courses simultaneously.
-The college courses may be restricted to non-credit, continuing education or to courses specifically designed for students with ID (Hart, Grigal & Weir, 2010).
+The college courses may be restricted to non-credit, continuing education or to courses specifically designed for students with ID.

-Programs that follow the substantively separate approach hold student courses and social activities on campus yet the courses are restricted to their program (Plotmer & Marshall, 2015).
-These programs tend to serve larger student populations compared to the mixed programs (Hart et al., 2004).
-Moreover, students who participate in this type of programs usually have very little interaction with other students outside of the program (Hart et al., 2004).
+Programs that follow the substantively separate approach hold student courses and social activities on campus yet the courses are restricted to their program.
+These programs tend to serve larger student populations compared to the mixed programs.
+Moreover, students who participate in this type of programs usually have very little interaction with other students outside of the program.
 Mixed model programs attempts to include their students with the rest of the student body.
-Students are encouraged to be very active in campus activities and they take mostly inclusive courses while completing their program courses which focus on employment building skills (Plotner & Marshall, 2015).
+Students are encouraged to be very active in campus activities and they take mostly inclusive courses while completing their program courses which focus on employment building skills.